-Wexford Opera Festival Announce New Repetiteur Programme, Supported by The Community Foundation for Ireland
+Wexford Opera Festival introduce a New Repetiteur Programme, supported by The Community Foundation for Ireland

-Three young artists were announced for Wexford Festival Opera’s newly developed Repetiteur Programme which will take place as part of Wexford Factory in September, the Festival’s professional academy for young Irish / Irish- based singers.
-In its inaugural year, this new programme will introduce three young pianists who will join the 16 singers previously announced to take part in the 2022/23 term.
+Two young artists were announced for Wexford Festival Opera’s newly developed Repetiteur Programme which will take place as part of Wexford Factory in September, the Festival’s professional academy for young Irish / Irish- based singers.
+In its inaugural year, this new programme will introduce two young pianists who will join the 16 singers previously announced to take part in the 2022/23 term.

 The Community Foundation for Ireland’s support will go directly towards the professional development and support of these three artists.
 This new programme was developed by the Festival to provide vital support for young pianists in Ireland who would not otherwise be able to access this level of training and masterclass teachings by world-class professionals.

 Eléna Maria Esposito

 Eléna Maria Esposito is an Irish pianist based in Dublin.
 She has recently completed her degree in piano performance at the TU Dublin Conservatoire, mentored by Siobhán Kilkelly.
 During her time at the Conservatoire, she participated in masterclasses with distinguished pianists such as Prisca Benoit, Philippe Cassard, and Finghín Collins.
 In 2019 and 2021 she attended Cheethams Piano Summer School where she studied with established pianists, Tamás Ungár, Peter Donohoe and Katya Apekisheva and was awarded the Licentiate of Trinity College of London qualification.